Welcome to Mark's Workshop

 Technology & News

-His preference for developing large, reliable, high-performance software
+His preference for developing large, reliable, high-performance

-products.
-His preference for programming languages is Ada.
-Mark has been
+software products.
+His preference for programming languages is

-involved in using Ada since 1983.
-Mark also has been involved with developing
+Ada.
+Mark has been involved in using Ada since 1983.
+Mark also has

-and using Real-Time Operating Systems.
-He is a member of ACM, SIGAda, and
+Systems.
+He is a member of ACM, SIGAda, and TC SIGAda.

-Software Technologies are only one part to developing quality software.
+Software Technologies are only one part to developing quality

-In addition, you need Processes and People.
+software.
+In addition, you need Processes

 Imagination is more important than knowledge.